Hathaway2010/Hathaway2010/README.md

 - 👋 Hi, I’m @Hathaway2010
 - Independent self-taught programmer seeking work.
-Python, JavaScript, C (a little), HTML, CSS, Django, React.
-Check out my poetry-scansion repo (demo at https://poetry-scansion.hathaway2010.repl.co)
+Python, JavaScript, C# and C (a little), HTML, CSS, Django, React.
+Check out my poetry-scansion and poetry-react repos (demos at https://poetry-scansion.hathaway2010.repl.co and https://poetry-react.hathaway2010.repl.co respectively)
 - 👀 I’m interested in web development and the intersection of tech and the humanities
 - 📫 How to reach me: nmoseman@post.harvard.edu
 - LinkedIn: https://linkedin/in/nora-moseman